Will Democrats break from Biden on economy before midterms?

-On Wednesday, Biden unveiled the White House’s expectation the federal deficit will drop for the first time since President Barack Obama was in office.
+Biden Wednesday unveiled the White House’s expectation the federal deficit will drop for the first time since President Barack Obama was in office.

 Biden touted the $26 billion that will come off the $23.9 trillion federal deficit as something that will help curb the 40-year high inflation hitting Americans.
 He will also try to play to the strength of the job market in a new report expected Friday.